 - Some hedgehogs simply do not like human interaction.
 No matter how much time is spent trying to socialize them, they will refuse to bond with their owners.

 - It is rare, but hedgehogs have been known to try to bite in retaliation to being handled, properly or improperly.

-- Note: If a hedgehog does bite you, try to remain calm and secure the safety of the animal before tending to yourself.
+- If a hedgehog does bite you, try to remain calm and secure the safety of the animal before tending to yourself.
 Most bites are quick nips and don’t even break the skin.
 However, some hedgehogs have been known to latch on.
 If this happens, do not pull away.
-Set the animal down on a secure, solid surface and wait for them to let go.
+Set the animal down on a secure, solid surface and wait for it to let go.

 - We think this quote by Nancy on Hedgehog Central is fitting:

 For some hedgehogs no matter how much time and attention they are given from the time they are a week old, they will still be unsocial.
 It’s like people.
 Some are simply born shy.